abalkin/kcc/README.md

 The power is in the language itself which was designed from ground up primarily as a *tool of thought*.
-The vocabulary, syntax and the choice of abstractions offered by the language all work together to suggest and support creative, focused and succinct thinking about a problem at hand and finding an efficient and elegant solution for it.
+The vocabulary, syntax and the choice of abstractions offered by the language all work together to foster and support creative, focused and succinct thinking about a problem at hand and finding an efficient and elegant solution for it.
 Contrary to the majority of other programming workflows, a k programmer spends most of the time on thinking rather than typing and navigating